Why Alevere will not help many people to lose weight

 As always there are mixed results on all diets and Alevere is no different.
 People do report changes in the short term but this is to be expected when you are consuming just 750 calories a day in some cases.
 This can be very difficult to stick to because your body is screaming out for food a lot of the time.

 The Alevere approach does nothing overt to address the underlying beliefs and assumptions about food.
 It just removes food and replaces it with sachets of powder.

-The idea is that once you have broken down the previous approach by replacing it with the sachets that you can then build things up with a focus on what is a balanced, nutritious, in proportion diet and this is the main focus of the maintenance part of the diet.
+The idea is that once you have broken down the previous approach by replacing it with the sachets that you can then build things up with a focus on what is a balanced, nutritious and in proportion for you.
+This is the main focus of the maintenance part of the diet.

 I think the majority of people have an understanding of what is healthy and what is not.
 This isn't the problem in most cases.
 This is especially true when you consider most people going on the Alevere diet will have tried many other diets before this point.